Aston Martin rescued by Canadian billionaire Lawrence Stroll | DW | 31.01.2020

 The Racing Point F1 Team will be renamed Aston Martin as a result of the takeover, starting in the 2021 season (all F1 team names are already formally submitted for the new season starting in March, and cannot be changed without financial ramifications).

-Red Bull, which had a commercial partnership with Aston Martin, also announced on Friday that this would cease at the end of 2020.
+The Red Bull team, which had a commercial partnership with Aston Martin, also announced on Friday that this would cease at the end of 2020.

 Aston Martin had reportedly also been in talks with Chinese carmaker Geely prior to Friday's announcement of the Stroll-led rescue.